-- 12.1.
-The academy has high standards of attendance and will work together with children and families to build a culture where children want to be in school, ready to learn.
-Improving attendance will always be a high priority of the academy. - 12.2.
-The academy promotes good attendance to children through: - Daily incentives for full class attendance and punctuality: Percy Penguins and On Time Ollie. - Sharing class certificate and trophy to highest class attendance in weekly/termly/yearly assemblies - OSPA coins reward for best/most improved individual attendance. - Leaderboard displays weekly class winners for attendance. - 12.3.
-The academy promotes good attendance to parents by: - Sharing the attendance on the academy website and social media pages.
+- Daily incentives for full class attendance and punctuality: Percy Penguins and On Time Ollie. - Sharing class certificate and trophy to highest class attendance in weekly/termly/yearly assemblies - OSPA coins reward for best/most improved individual attendance. - Leaderboard displays weekly class winners for attendance. - 12.3 The academy promotes good attendance to parents through: - Sharing the attendance on the academy website and social media pages. - Texts/letters recognising good attendance. - Termly newsletters. - Parent Consultation Day. - Termly celebration assemblies. - 12.4 The academy will regularly review any reward systems to ensure they are not negatively impacting on individual pupils or groups of pupils.